Jarins/Solder-Paste-Dispenser-with-DCMotor/README.md

 + The supply voltage is 9V

-+ **Resistor R2** for measuring motor current is in the current version mounted with the value 0R, because the possibility of measuring this current is not used at the moment
++ **Resistor R2** for measuring motor current is in the current version mounted with the value 0R, because the possibility of measuring this current is not used at the moment.
+When this value (0R) is used, the H-bridge turns off motor current monitoring

 #### PCB is designed in KiCAD software
 ![Pict2](images/SPD_DC_MotorHBridge.png)